silopolis/joplin-note-tabs/README.md

 ### Building the plugin

-If you want to build the plugin by your own simply run `npm run dist`.
+If you want to build the plugin by yourself, simply run `npm run dist`.

 ### Updating the plugin framework